MKT | 2013-2019 | Base, EcoBoost, Livery, Premiere, Reserve | 6 Cyl 3.5 L GAS, 6 Cyl 3.7 L GAS

 Q: How to service and repair the front brake pads on Lincoln Navigator?

-Q: How to service and repair the rear brake pads on Lincoln Town Car?
+Q: How to service the front disc brake pads on Lincoln Town Car?